Strata-Tech/selfdrivingcar/README.md

 This app uses Computer Vision technology as used in self driving cars i.e Tesla for vehicle detection as well as pedestrian detection.
 This is better than Lidar Technology.
 Lidar is a method of measuring distance by shooting lasers and detecting how much time they take to return.
 The idea is similar to Radar but instead of radio waves, lasers are used.
 The technology is extremely accurate at detecting objects even up to millimeters.
 However tends to be expensive and not without flaws.

 On the other hand,Computer Vision is a field of Artificial Intelligence (A.I.) that trains computers to understand the visual world.
 This is basically reverse engineering human vision.
-Atfer being trained, the computer will be able to perform detection.
+After being trained, the computer will be able to perform detection.

 ![maxresdefault](https://user-images.githubusercontent.com/77420780/126481784-e15ae5cb-2a45-40db-815a-c0c619e167e6.jpg)

 ## Technologies Used